So you want to learn software development but you don’t know where to start.

-Don’t just pick a language because I said it in the beginning of the article.
+Don’t just pick a language because I said it at the beginning of the article.

-Don’t just pick a language because you read it on a “Medium” post or a “Quora” answers.
+Don’t just pick a language because you read it on a “Medium” post or a “Quora” answer.

-You should figure that out what exactly you want to build.
-Maybe that’d be iOS applications, Android applications, Web applications, Websites, maybe you want to build entire enterprise systems, want to get into cloud computing, machine learning or artificial intelligence.
+You should figure out what exactly you want to build.
+Maybe that’d be iOS applications, Android applications, Web applications, or Websites, maybe you want to build entire enterprise systems or want to get into cloud computing, machine learning, or artificial intelligence.

 Look into exactly what you want to build and figure out what they used to build those

 applications.
 For example, many years ago I started to learn iOS development.
-I chose it because it was very focused, I knew what tool I was going to use that was Xcode.
+I chose it because it was very focused, I knew what tool I was going to use which was Xcode.

 I knew what language I was going to be programming and that was Swift.
 And I knew my distribution platform and it was the Apple App Store and that’s exactly what you need to do.
 You need to figure out what you want to build and that’s when you can determine what programming language to learn first.

-I mean honestly there would have been no point in me to learn Python if I was going to
+I mean honestly, there would have been no point in me learning Python if I was going to

-If you really don’t know what you want to build I recommend you to figure out for yourself because everybody is different in the software development industry.
-The tech industry as a whole is just so giant that i can’t pinpoint exactly what you want to build or exactly what you need to build because i don’t know where you want to work.
+If you really don’t know what you want to build I recommend you to figure it out for yourself because everybody is different in the software development industry.
+The tech industry as a whole is just so giant that I can’t pinpoint exactly what you want to build or exactly what you need to build because I don’t know where you want to work.